Barks and Brews: Shelby Humane and Interstellar partner for benefit - Shelby County Reporter

 By NATHAN HOWELL | Staff Writer

-ALABASTER – Shelby Humane and Interstellar Ginger Beer and Exploration Co. partnered together to host the Barks and Brews event.
+ALABASTER – Shelby Humane and Interstellar Ginger Beer and Exploration Co. partnered together to host the Barks and Brews event on July 17.

 Animal lovers and beer enthusiasts were encouraged to come out and spend some time meeting staff from Shelby Humane and learning more about the organization’s efforts.

-Shelby Humane planned on having dogs out at the event, but that was prevented by the weather on the day.
+The weather prevented Shelby Humane from bringing dogs from the shelter to the event.

-“It was a great event and there was.
-Lot of food trucks and everything else,” Director of Development Tree Davidson said.
+“It was a great event and there was a lot of food trucks and everything else,” Director of Development Tree Davidson said.
 “Sadly, because of the rain we couldn’t bring the dogs out.
 We can’t have them out in rough weather, but we still think it was a great opportunity.”

 The organization partnered with Interstellar for a drink special, where a certain portion of profits would go to supporting the shelter.